Ceelog/phpdoc-zh/src/ref/strings.md

 <?php
 echo "Hello World";

-echo "This spans
-multiple lines.
-The newlines will be output as well";

-echo "This spans\nmultiple lines.
-The newlines will be\noutput as well.";

-echo "Escaping characters is done \"Like this\".";

-// You can use variables inside of an echo statement
-$foo = "foobar";
-$bar = "barbaz";

-echo "foo is $foo"; // foo is foobar

-// You can also use arrays
-$baz = array("value" => "foo");

-echo "this is {$baz['value']} !"; // this is foo !

-// Using single quotes will print the variable name, not the value echo 'foo is $foo'; // foo is $foo

-// If you are not using any other characters, you can just echo variables echo $foo;          // foobar echo $foo,$bar;     // foobarbarbaz

 // Strings can either be passed individually as multiple arguments or
 // concatenated together and passed as a single argument echo 'This ', 'string ', 'was ', 'made ', 'with multiple parameters.', chr(10);
 echo 'This ' . 'string ' . 'was ' . 'made ' . 'with concatenation.' . "\n";

-echo <<<END
-This uses the "here document" syntax to output multiple lines with $variable interpolation.
-Note that the here document terminator must appear on a line with just a semicolon. no extra whitespace!
-END;

 // Because echo does not behave like a function, the following code is invalid.
 ($some_var) ? echo 'true' : echo 'false';